openharmony/app_samples/common/Notification/README.md

 ### Constraints

-1.This sample can only be run on standard-system devices.
+This sample can only be run on standard-system devices.
-2.This sample is an API 7 project built and run using DevEco Studio 3.0 Beta2 for HarmonyOS.